FOR AN IMPORTANT UPDATE FOR THE 2023 FALL TOWN HALL, MONDAY, NOV. 6TH, CLICK HERE.

 What is the Winnetka Caucus Council comprised of?

 The WCC is comprised of up to 68 volunteers from the community, represents the Caucus: four from each of the 16 Caucus District; plus up to four at-large members who are not Village residents, but who live within the Library, Park or School districts.

 Who can serve on the Winnetka Caucus Council?

-Any voting-age resident who has lived in Winnetka for over 1 year, or lives within the Winnetka Park District or Winnetka-Northfield Library District, is eligible to serve.
+Any voting-age resident who has lived in Winnetka for more than 1 year, or lives within the Winnetka Park District or Winnetka-Northfield Library District, is eligible to serve.
 Terms are staggered in order to continually bring in fresh ideas and talents while retaining a degree of continuity.
 Each member serves a term of up to 3 years in duration.